NESCent/2014-05-08-datacarpentry/lessons/scripting/06-pipeline.md

 relational database systems, these steps can be scripted in SQLite, including exporting the results of a SQL query into a file.

-SQLite comes with a commandline program, named `sqlite3` (to distinguish it from versions of SQLite prior to v3).
+SQLite comes with a command line program, named `sqlite3` (to distinguish it from versions of SQLite prior to v3).
 We invoke it like any other program, and if we don't provide any arguments, `sqlite3` prints a command prompt and waits for input: